 Unlike incremental budgeting, a zero-based fleet budgeting approach includes sophisticated analysis.
 A much more involved process, zero-based budgeting takes the fleet manager line by line and requires each expense to be justified from zero.
 It identifies cost-drivers within departments and demands an understanding of expenditures, sometimes over the course of several periods.

-This disciplined approach helps managers come in under budget and internalize a culture of cost-management across departments.
-Granular insights from high-level fleet telematics tracking really lend themselves to this method of fleet budget planning.
+This disciplined approach helps managers stay in the black and internalize a culture of cost-management across departments.
+Granular insights from high-level fleet telematics tracking really lend themselves to this method.

 The required level of interaction with the fleet budget may vary, but there should be a schedule in place to examine actual expenses and income as they relate to the projections.